 Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (COSO).
-Our assessment of the internal control structure excluded Desmon (acquired January 7, 2015), Goldstein Eswood (acquired January 30, 2015), Thurne (acquired April 7, 2015), Induc (acquired May 30, 2015), AGA (acquired September 30, 2015) and Lynx (acquired December 15, 2015).
-These acquisitions constitute 6.3% and 26.3% of net and total assets, respectively, 8.9% of net sales and (5.8)% of net income of the consolidated financial statements of the Company as of and for the year ended January 2, 2016.
-These acquisitions are included in the consolidated financial statements of the company as of and for the year ended January 2, 2016.
-These acquisitions are included in the consolidated financial statements of the company as of and for the year ended January 2, 2016.
-These acquisitions are included in the consolidated financial statements of the company as of and for the year ended January 2, 2016.
-These acquisitions are included in the consolidated financial statements of the company as of and for the year ended January 2, 2016.
+Our assessment of the internal control structure excluded Follett (acquired May 31, 2016).

+This acquisition constitutes 16.4% and 7.7% of net and total assets, respectively, 4.5% of net sales and 3.7% of net income of the consolidated financial statements of the Company as of and for the year ended December 31, 2016.
+This acquisition is included in the consolidated financial statements of the company as of and for the year ended December 31, 2016.
 Under guidelines established by the Securities Exchange Commission, companies are allowed to exclude acquisitions from their assessment of internal control over financial reporting during the first year of an acquisition while integrating the acquired company.

-Based on our evaluation under the framework in Internal Control - Integrated Framework, our management concluded that our internal control over financial reporting was effective as of January 2, 2016.
+Based on our evaluation under the framework in Internal Control - Integrated Framework, our management concluded that our internal control over financial reporting was effective as of December 31, 2016.

-Ernst & Young LLP, independent registered public accounting firm, who audited and reported on the consolidated financial statements of the company included in this report, has issued an attestation report on the effectiveness of the company's internal control over financial reporting as of January 2, 2016.
+Emst & Young LLP, independent registered public accounting firm, who audited and reported on the consolidated financial statements of the company included in this report, has issued an attestation report on the effectiveness of the company's internal control over financial reporting as of December 31, 2016.

-The Middleby Corporation March 2, 2016
+The Middleby Corporation March 1, 2017